-Rhode Island is composed mainly of forests.
+The great state of Rhode Island is composed of many forests.
 Fifty-nine percent of the total land area of Rhode Island is covered by forests.
-As a result, the state is now popular in the country thanks to the scenic backdrops produced by the combination of amazing landscapes and lush forests.
-The forests are able to provide the citizens all they including ideal backdrops for homes and clean supply of water for them to use.
+As a result, the state is popular in the country thanks to the scenic backdrops produced by the combination of amazing landscapes and lush forests.
+The forests are able to provide coverage needs including ideal backdrops for homes.

 But what kind of trees grow in Rhode Island?
 Here are some of them.